 Nelson Mandela was incarcerated on Robben Island for 18 of his 27 years in prison.
 During this time, he contracted tuberculosis and, as a black political prisoner, received the lowest level of treatment from prison workers.
 However, while incarcerated, Mandela was able to earn a Bachelor of Law degree through a University of London correspondence program.

-A 1981 memoir by South African intelligence agent Gordon Winter described a plot by the South African government to arrange for Mandela's escape so as to shoot him during the recapture.
-The plot was foiled by British intelligence, however.
-Mandela continued to be such a potent symbol of black resistance that a coordinated international campaign for his release was launched, and this international groundswell of support exemplified the power and esteem Mandela had in the global political community.
+A 1981 memoir by South African intelligence agent Gordon Winter described a plot by the South African government to arrange for Mandela's escape so as to shoot him during the recapture; the plot was foiled by British intelligence.
+Mandela continued to be such a potent symbol of black resistance that a coordinated international campaign for his release was launched, and this international groundswell of support exemplified the power and esteem that Mandela had in the global political community.

 Prison Release and Presidency

 Upon his release from prison, Nelson Mandela immediately urged foreign powers not to reduce their pressure on the South African government for constitutional reform.
 While he stated that he was committed to working toward peace, he declared that the ANC's armed struggle would continue until the black majority received the right to vote.

 In 1991, Mandela was elected president of the African National Congress, with lifelong friend and colleague Oliver Tambo serving as national chairperson.
 Mandela continued to negotiate with President F.W. de Klerk toward the country's first multiracial elections.
 White South Africans were willing to share power, but many black South Africans wanted a complete transfer of power.
 The negotiations were often strained and news of violent eruptions, including the assassination of ANC leader Chris Hani, continued throughout the country.